Undergraduate Enrollment

 When circumstances occur whereby a student feels that completion of a course is not possible or in the student’s best interest, the student may withdraw from the course and receive a non-punitive grade of W (withdrawn).
 The following conditions apply:

-A late medical/compassionate withdrawal request may be made in extraordinary cases.
+In extraordinary cases, a medical or compassionate withdrawal request may be made after the seventh week of the academic term.
 These cases are severe illness or injury (medical) or a significant personal situation (compassionate) preventing a student from continuing their classes and where incompletes or other arrangements with the instructors are not possible.

 Military Call to Active Duty Withdrawal